JasonLo/SSR_modeling_RD/readme.md

 # Getting Started

 Option 1 (Recommanded): You can use [Codeocean](https://codeocean.com/capsule/1821081/tree) to run all our code in the cloud.
 Just push **Reproducible Run** button on the upper right corner to run all codes.
+In takes around 15 minutes to run the analysis on CodeOcean (It takes quite some time to setup the environment for my particular settings).

 Option 2: More advanced users can clone this repo on [Github](https://github.com/JasonLo/SSR_modeling_RD.git)